ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 Let us hope this one is easier.
 Are you ready?

-**Rhymerosaurus:** You have done well.
-I am proud to be a subject of Asgard today.
-Even if we have not yet finished, I feel pride in having helped you, and pride in your power protecting the place I live.
+**Rhymerosaurus:** I am ready to see your next trick.

 **Loki:** they approach the second of the two tunnels and enter.
 Loki begins searching the tunnel to be able to set another illusion that he thinks of

 This tunnel seems like it's going to be more of a challenge.
 Have you ever been this far down before?

-**Rhymerosaurus:** I am ready to see your next trick.
+**Rhymerosaurus:** Of course.
+This is my job, I travel all of the tunnels most days.
+Ive been reporting this problem for 5 years now, and it kept getting worse, until I finally decided to come see you myself, as it was clear the chain of command to notify you of the problem and its severity has failed.

 **Loki:** You tried to warn people...and no one listened.
 It's a shame that you didn't think to warn me sooner!

 Anyway, enough of that.
 We have a monster to defeat!
 What can I do to distract this creature?
 What do you suggest?

-**Rhymerosaurus:** Of course.
-This is my job, I travel all of the tunnels most days.
-Ive been reporting this problem for 5 years now, and it kept getting worse, until I finally decided to come see you myself, as it was clear the chain of command to notify you of the problem and its severity has failed.
+**Rhymerosaurus:** If you can dampen the light, and our smells and sounds, we can walk by this creature.
+It has poor senses, but is dangerous.
+The maze entrance is not far from here now.

 **Loki:** Loki smiles and produces a little magical spell

 Thanks to my magic, I can create a veil of shadows around us.
 That should make us less detectible.
 The only thing I can't remove is our scent.
 So, follow me closely.
 Stay close.
 Are you ready?

-**Rhymerosaurus:** If you can dampen the light, and our smells and sounds, we can walk by this creature.
-It has poor senses, but is dangerous.
-The maze entrance is not far from here now.
+**Rhymerosaurus:** Im ready

 **Loki:** they approach the creature